crisbee/IntroToDataPowerOnDockerLab/README.md

 # Push your image to Docker Hub.
 Docker Hub is a free and public registry for container images.
 That means that it is a place where you can store, version, and distribute your container images.
-Anythign you put in a public Docker Hub registry can be accessed by anybody, which is fine for the purposes of this lab.
+Anything you put in a public Docker Hub registry can be accessed by anybody, which is fine for the purposes of this lab.

-> Note: Organizations often have a private registry where they keep thier container images.
+> Note: Organizations often have a private registry where they keep their container images.
 This provides security and control over who can access them.
-Many IBM and Red Hat products come with a container repository for your enteirpse to host and use privately.
+Many IBM and Red Hat products come with a container repository for your enterprise to host and use privately.

-Registries are used for contianer images much like GitHub is used for software code.
+Registries are used for container images much like GitHub is used for software code.
 It enables teams to collaborate more easily and serves as a distribution point for the content.
 It isn't just for human users.
-Systems like DevOps pipelines, Open Shift, and Kubernetes pull the containers they need from repositoires when starting deplloyments.
+Systems like DevOps pipelines, Open Shift, and Kubernetes pull the containers they need from repositories  when starting deployments.
 You pulled images from Docker Hub when you first started the Hello-World and DataPower containers for this lab.

 ### Create a Docker Hub repository
 Browse to https://hub.docker.com/ and login.
 Create a free account if you have not.
-Create a repositoty by clicking the blue "Create Repository" button in the upper right.
+Create a repository by clicking the blue "Create Repository" button in the upper right.

 Give it a name of "mydp".
 Then click the blue "Create" button at the bottom.
 Other settings can be left at their defaults.

-You will be taken to the repositor page.
-The reposiroty will be named [you user name]/mydp.
+You will be taken to the repository page.
+The repository will be named [you user name]/mydp.

 OPEN A NEW TERMINAL and login in to Docker with the docker login command.